Capture driving behaviour, manage and improve safe driving

 Last Mile delivery is the final leg of the delivery process.
 Going back to the Amazon example, the Last-mile would be the delivery from the local Amazon warehouse to the end buyer.

 Last-mile logistics is complicated due to a large number of potential end-points (buyer addresses in the case of e-commerce).
 At the same time, it is essential as it impacts customer satisfaction to a great extent.
-Any product damage during last-mile delivery or any unplanned delay can lead to severe loss of reputation for the seller.
+Any product damage during last-mile delivery or any unplanned delay can lead to a severe loss of reputation for the seller.

 Traditionally, goods were tracked during the shipping and delivery process in the following ways: